ARM-software/vscode-arm-debugger/README.md

 The Arm Debugger extension allows you to:

-- Load images like .elf, .axf, or .bin files and debug information according to the DWARF Debugging Information Format Standard, up to and including version 5
+- Load images like `.elf`, `.axf`, or `.bin` files and debug information according to the DWARF Debugging Information Format Standard, up to and including version 5

 - Run images